111Direct Ltd Online Privacy Notice

 10.3 If a Parent or Guardian of a person under 13 years of age discovers their child has engaged with our Website without their consent, please inform us immediately using the contact email provided above.

-10.5 We have considered the elements of the AADC (Children’s code) in relation to our Online activity and conducted a detailed DPIA.
+10.4 We have considered the elements of the AADC (Children’s code) in relation to our Online activity and concluded that we are not a relevant Information Society Service which is likely to be accessed by children.

-10.6 Our Website and our products are only available and relevant to adults over the age of 18 years.
+10.6 The products on our Website are only available and relevant to adults over the age of 18 years.

 11.2 If you visit any of these sites you should confirm they have their own privacy policies and you should check these before submitting any personal data on their site.
 We cannot accept any responsibility or liability for the policies on any other Websites.